oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_science_model_actions_module.rst

 - For *action=activate*, activates the model.
 - For *action=change_compartment*, moves a model resource into a different compartment.
 - For *action=deactivate*, deactivates the model.
+- For *action=export_model_artifact*, export model artifact from source to the service bucket
+- For *action=import_model_artifact*, import model artifact from service bucket

 ..
 Aliases